 - 2 tablespoons nutritional yeast

-- For serving: 8 slices of hearty whole grain bread, or sliced baguette (use gluten-free bread for a gluten-free option)
+- 8 slices of hearty sandwich bread or sliced baguette

-- Optional sandwich toppings: romaine or leaf lettuce, sliced or shaved cucumber, sliced tomatoes, fresh dill sprigs, pickles
+- Sandwich fixings of choice: romaine or leaf lettuce, sliced or shaved cucumber, sliced tomatoes, fresh dill sprigs, pickles